What role for Kurds in the ‘new’ Syria? They’re getting mixed messages.

 Relinquishing weapons

-That is the stated aim of the SDF agreement with Damascus, which, as vague as it is, “is definitely a milestone for Syrian Kurds,” says Mohammed A. Salih, a Senior Fellow at the Philadelphia-based Foreign Policy Research Institute and an expert on regional Kurdish affairs.
+That is the stated aim of the SDF agreement with Damascus, which, as vague as it is, “is definitely a milestone for Syrian Kurds,” says Mohammed A. Salih, a senior fellow at the Philadelphia-based Foreign Policy Research Institute and an expert on regional Kurdish affairs.

 Nevertheless, he cautions, integrating the SDF into a national army will be “extremely challenging,” not least because of recent violence.